westmarquest/Javascript-Quiz/README.md

 ## Features

--Timed quiz on JavaScript fundamentals.
+- Timed quiz on JavaScript fundamentals.
--Multiple-choice questions with dynamically generated content.
+- Multiple-choice questions with dynamically generated content.
--Responsive user interface for seamless interaction.
+- Responsive user interface for seamless interaction.
--High score storage for tracking progress over time.
+- High score storage for tracking progress over time.

-### -will you choose blue or red?
+### - will you choose blue or red?

 ## Website